WordPress Widgets Explained

 Activate or deactivate widgets using drag-and-drop

-Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. become available for use.
+Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. become active and can be used.

-The Widgets screen also includes an Inactive Widgets section that lets you remove widgets that you no longer want on your site.
-Inactive widgets retain their pre-configured settings.
+The Widgets screen also includes an Inactive Widgets section that lets you remove any widgets that you no longer want to use on your site.
+Inactive widgets do not lose their settings.

 Useful Information

-By default, your site already comes with a number of pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.
+By default, your site already comes with several pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.

-These widgets are available right out of the box in your default WordPress theme and display items like Search, Archives, Meta, etc. to your visitors …
+These widgets are available right out of the box in the default WordPress theme and display items like Recent Posts, Recent Comments, Meta, etc. to your visitors …

 In a default WordPress installation, your site already comes with several pre-installed widgets